BC-CSCI-1102-F18-MW/ps0.5/README.md

 5. In the search box that appears, enter ``platformio-ide-terminal``.
 Click Install button for ``platform-ide-terminal``, and wait for installation to complete.

-### Part 5:
+### Part 5: Editing a file and pushing edits to GitHub

-1. In Atom, go to `File -> Open`, and navigate to your class folder, where you unzipped the folder you downloaded from GitHub for this problem set.
+1. In Atom, go to `File -> Open`, and navigate to your class folder, where you unzipped the folder you downloaded from GitHub for this problem set in Part 1, above.
 Select the problem set folder, and then click Open.

-2. You should now see something like this, below, with a tree structure showing the files in your current directory in the left pane and an editor containing the Java code on the right.
+2. You should now see something like this, below, with a tree structure showing the files in your current directory in the left pane and an empty pane on the right.
+(Feel free to close any of the pesky Welcome tabs and panes that Atom likes to open up.)

 <img src="img/atomjava.png" width="300"  />

-3. In the panel with the code, you'll see this line:
+3. Click on ``HelloWorld.java``, and code will appear in the panel on the right.
+Find where you see this in the code:

 ```bash
 System.out.println("Hello, World!")